rivy/cmdow/README.md

 How can I disable or hide the desktop?

 > Running Cmdow without any options lists all windows.
 The window at the top of the list is the desktop window only as far Windows is concerned (and has a level of 0).
 However, the window that you and I know as the desktop is found at the end of the list.
 It will typically be the last window listed with a level of 1 (and by default its caption is "Program Manager").
-So running Cmdow "Program Manager" /hid will hide the deskop.
+So running Cmdow "Program Manager" /hid will hide the desktop.
 If you have another window titled "Program Manager", then you'll need to use an alternative method.
 See the example scripts.

 ---